 In fact, participation in shared decision-making has shown to be so important that hospitals seeking Magnet status must demonstrate effective structures of shared governance.

-How can you promote shared governance?
+How can you promote shared governance in health organizations?

 There's no one right way to promote shared governance within your organization.
 Your facility's needs are different from other healthcare centers, and your direct care nurses have different opinions and issues that must be addressed.